raykim1996/lab01-toolbox-functions/README.md

 # Submission
 - Create a pull request to this repository
+- In the README, include the names of both your team members
 - In the README, create a link to your shader toy solutions for these three prompts